arpitbbhayani/articles/blogs/idf.md

 By defining IDF as a probability, we could now estimate the true IDF of a term by observing a random sample instead and computing IDF on this sampled data.

 # IDF of conjunction
 Computing IDF for a single term is fine but what happens when we have multiple terms?
-This is a very common use-case in Information Retrieval where we need to rank documents for a given search query containing multiple terms.
+How would that fare out?
+This is a very common usecase in Information Retrieval where we need to rank documents for a given search query; and the search query more often than not contains multiple terms.

-For finding IDF of multiple terms in conjunction we assume that the occurrences of terms are statistically independent and hence
+For finding IDF of multiple terms in conjunction we make an assumption - the occurrences of terms are statistically independent and because of this the equation below holds true

 ![Probability of conjunction](https://user-images.githubusercontent.com/4745789/76239792-2d9b0680-6258-11ea-8da2-56899540cab0.png)

-We could derive the IDF of two terms in conjunction as follows
+Given this we could derive the IDF of two terms in conjunction as follows

 ![IDF derivation](https://user-images.githubusercontent.com/4745789/76232475-c2980280-624c-11ea-8a3a-37d17704a221.png)

+From the derivation above we see that the IDF of conjunction is just the summation of IDF of individual terms.
+Extending this to search engines we could say that the score of a document for a given search query is the summation of scores that document gets for individual terms of the query.

-Thus we see that by using IDF the document scoring function scores a document by the sum of the weights of the query terms it contains.
-Although this could be made much more complex by not assuming statistical independence.
+> Note: IDF on conjunction could be made much more complex by not assuming statistical independence.

 # Other measures of IDF
 Apart from common IDF function as seen above there are other IDF measures that are widely used, they are: